Hello. I’m a writer, critic and scholar of French and Comparative Literature based in New York and Paris.

 In 2022, I was shortlisted for the Fitzcarraldo Editions Essay Prize and awarded the R. Gapper PG Essay Prize by the Society for French Studies.

-My first book, The Clinic, is forthcoming in 2025 from Fitzcarraldo Editions.
+My first book, The Death of the Clinic, is forthcoming in 2026 from Fitzcarraldo Editions (UK) and Yale University Press (North America).

-I am represented by Seren Adams at United Agents.
+I am represented by Seren Adams at Lexington Literary.